meedan/check/README.md

 **Note 3:** There is a seed file you can run to create a new user and fake data, or to add fake data to an existing user.
 You can do that by running `docker compose run api bundle exec rake db:seed`.
 If you picked the option to create a new user it will print the user information when the script is done.
 If you picked the option to add data to a user, it will let you know it was successfully added when it's done.

+**Note 4:** Some users on MacOS have reported memory issues when running Docker, so it's recommended to install OrbStack to manage those services.
+Installation of Check is the same, Orbstack will automatically pick up the docker containers and they can then be managed within the app.

 ## Available services and container names

 - Check web client (container `web`) at [http://localhost:3333](http://localhost:3333)